Annihilus: Fictional character biography

+The Human Torch dies stopping a horde of aliens from the Negative Zone.
+Annihilus uses regenerative surgery to revive the Human Torch and forces him to work as a gladiator when he refuses to reopen the portal from the Negative Zone.

+It is later revealed that Annihilus is still trapped in a child form, and has been using a mechanized stand-in for public appearances.
+Seeking to return to a more impressive size, he has his agents arrange the abduction of Bruce Banner.
+After his scientists study Banner's physiology and learn what allows him to transform into the Hulk, Annihilus is mutated into a gigantic, more monstrous form.
+With this new form, Annihilus and his army make another attempt to conquer the universe.
+They are successful, ravaging many worlds and killing most of Earth's heroes.
+However, Thanos and Adam Warlock travel back in time and prevent Annihilus' invasion from ever occurring.
+Warlock devolves Annihilus into a primitive insect, which Thanos steps on.

+Annihilus, now back to a more standard form, later begins kidnapping and enslaving shipwreck survivors on a desolate world.
+Using the Nega-Bands to open a portal out of the Negative Zone, Annihilus plots to destroy Earth and the rest of the universe by using a powerful energy cannon.
+However, he is thwarted by the All-New, All-Different Avengers, who steal the Nega-Bands and destroy the weapon.

-In the "Annihilation - Scourge" event, the Negative Zone is attacked by forces from the Cancerverse, collectively known as the Scourge and led by the Void.
+In the storyline "Annihilation - Scourge", the Negative Zone is attacked by forces from the Cancerverse, collectively known as the Scourge and led by the Void.
 Annihilus and Blastaar work together to fight the Scourge.
 The Silver Surfer reunites the Void with his other half, Sentry, while Nova sacrifices himself to stop the Scourge.
 However, he is resurrected by Annihilus soon after.

-During the "One World Under Doom" storyline, Annihilus led his Annihilation Wave into attacking Washington DC.
-They were repelled by Doctor Doom's Superior Avengers.

 Powers and abilities

 Annihilus is capable of self-propelled flight and can withstand the vacuum of space.
 He possesses an insectoid exoskeleton with armored components that grants him resistance to most forms of injury.
 He has superhuman physical abilities.
 He is able to breathe in the vacuum of empty space, and can fly at speeds of up to 150 miles per hour.
 Annihilus wields the Cosmic Control Rod, which slows his aging process and enables him to manipulate energy and matter.
-Though not always engaging himself in direct combat, Annihilus has proved to be a formidable opponent, and was able to defeat the Thing, Thor, Nova Prime, Quasar, and Blastaar in individual fights with relative ease.

 Annihilus also leads an elite personal guard, the Centurions, who have occasionally wielded portions of the Cosmic Control Rod's power.

-Fantastic Four #600 reveals that Annihilus can continuously resurrect if he is killed.
+Annihilus can continuously resurrect himself if he is killed.